 A major focus is on hunger as well as homeless prevention.
 This means that help with utility bills may be combined with housing or free groceries.
 Another focus is on self-sufficiency, including free school supplies for students (adults or kids) as well as budgeting, financial literacy, and similar support.

-Crisis and emergency services
+Crisis and emergency financial assistance programs or social services

+During the hot month in Ohio (and Warren County) there are grants from the Summer Crisis Program.
 If you need help with paying your cooling and air conditioning bills during the the hot summer months, the Ohio Summer Crisis Program is an option.
 The program may provide financial assistance and cash grants to eligible seniors, who are age 60 or older, on their summertime electric bill.
 You can usually apply around June of each year.

+- Job Assistance from the Employment Advocate Program is a focus of community action.
 Yet another resource offered by Family Services/Community Services is help with finding a job, and improving job skills.
 People can now help unemployed workers maintain, increase or keep their income, and ensure they are becoming self sufficient by overcoming the barriers to employment.
 The job training and assistance program has information on updating job skills, completing ones education, information on which companies are hiring in the area and where the jobs are and how to apply for them.
 In addition, addition help is available for: